Got-IT-Kai/pr-rule-bot/README.md

 - Post PR comments for:
   - Completed reviews
   - Failed / skipped contexts (with reason)
-- Uses a simple compensation event on failure (no durable retry yet)
+- Uses compensation pattern with DLT for failed events

   ---